The Little Known Connection between the Killing of Infants, the Destruction of Warsaw, and the Divine Mercy Revelations

 The Most Grievous Crime of All

-Already this crime against unborn children and women was growing, seeping in from the Soviet Union, which in 1920 became the first country in the world to legalize abortion.
-Available upon request and often for no cost, by the mid-1920s hospitals there were so severely congested by abortion procedures that special clinics had to be opened to free up beds and many doctors began to become concerned.
+This crime against unborn children and women was already growing, seeping in from the Soviet Union, which in 1920 became the first country in the world to legalize abortion.
+Available upon request and often for no cost, by the mid-1920s, hospitals there were so severely congested by abortion procedures that special clinics had to be opened to free up beds, and many doctors began to become concerned.

 Abortion was banned in Poland without exceptions until 1932.
-In that year restrictions were loosened, and the new Penal Code now legalized abortion when there were medical reasons and, for the first time in Europe, when the pregnancy resulted from a criminal act.
-(See article in Wikipedia) Warsaw, the cosmopolitan capital of Poland now comes to be known as “the place to go” if one “needs” an abortion.
+In that year, restrictions were loosened, and the new Penal Code legalized abortion when there were medical reasons and, for the first time in Europe when the pregnancy resulted from a criminal act.
+Warsaw, the cosmopolitan capital of Poland, now comes to be known as “the place to go” if one “needs” an abortion.
 It is reported that as much as one out of every three pregnancies was terminated there between the two world wars.

 Toward the end of 1937, less than 12 months before her death, St. Faustina again mentions God’s anger with her country, recording in Diary entry 1533: